Last Updated on September 16, 2020 by Jeremy

 So sorry, wedding rings, but you have to go.

-In what is perhaps one of the saddest items we're giving up for our trip, doing without our wedding rings makes us quite distraught.
+In what is perhaps one of the saddest items we're giving up for our trip, leaving our wedding rings at home makes us quite distraught.
 While wearing them would truly be a risk due to the flashy sparkle that they give off, the monetary value is something we cannot risk carrying on us at any given time.

 Sure, our cameras are expensive, but everyone has those.
 Several thousand dollars of wedding rings?
 Well, that is something to target.